miaucl/home-assistant.io/source/_integrations/cookidoo.markdown

 In contrast, in your "Additional purchases" list, you can freely add items like "Kitchen towels" or "Dish soap", and modify or remove them as needed.

+## Buttons

+The "clear shopping list and additional purchase" button allows to _reset_ both shopping lists, mirroring the same functionality available in the Cookidoo app.

 ## Known Limitations

 {% important %}